marios-zindilis/zindilis.com/about/index.md

 I also once liked to aggregate useless stuff, but more recently I find more meaning in owning as less stuff as possible.
-I gave away my small collection of about 100 [vinyl records][vinyl-collection], gifted another collection of about 400 miniature cars to friends with kids, and donated or recycled a few hundreds of books.
+I gave away my small collection of about 100 [vinyl records][vinyl-collection] (page in Greek), gifted another collection of about 400 miniature cars to friends with kids, and donated or recycled a few hundreds of books.

 ### Digital Footprint ###